 Growing older does not mean giving up independence.
 In fact, many people who have spent decades raising families and fixing things with their own hands tend to handle difficult situations better than those who have never faced real inconvenience before.
 You surely know experience counts for a lot.

-But the rhythm of daily life could be disrupted by sudden emergencies.
-Even if you are in good health, a long blackout, a water shortage, or a disruption could keep you inside for days or even weeks.
+But, even if you are in good health, a long blackout, a water shortage, or a disruption could keep you inside for days or even weeks.
 Cooking, moving safely through the house, managing medication, or dealing with minor health issues suddenly requires more planning than usual.
 And you’ve seen such situations happening right before your eyes.

 None of this means seniors cannot manage a crisis.
 Quite the opposite – your home can remain comfortable, organized, and safe during any crisis if you adapt it to your limitations